-Industrial IoT: What It is and the Trends Driving It in 2018
+Industrial IoT: What It Is and the Trends Driving It in 2018

 The field service industry is huge, encompassing 20 million field technicians in vans spread across the world, maintaining everything from hospital equipment to office elevators and heavy manufacturing machines.
 Maintaining them can be a daunting and costly task so creating efficiencies and using predicative maintenance is welcomed.
 IoT technology — sensors and real-time monitoring — can help organizations exactly where and when equipment needs to be adjusted or replaced.

-Dermot O'Shea is co-CEO of Dublin,Ireland-based Taoglas, an IoT antenna provider that uses antennas to bring connected capabilities to life.
+Dermot O'Shea is co-CEO of Dublin-based Taoglas, an IoT antenna provider that uses antennas to bring connected capabilities to life.
 According to him, "smart cities" will mature in 2018 and continue to benefit from a host of technologies, including high-precision location accuracy, autonomous technology and IoT.
 As infrastructure becomes more connected, citizens will reap the rewards.
 Service calls will be made with high degrees of accuracy; lighting systems will aid safety efforts, parking systems will come of age and more.

-Mike Bell, EVP of IoT & Devices at London, UK-based Canonical, which builds operating systems for cloud applications says security will be key for the IIoT just as it is for IoT.
+Mike Bell, EVP of IoT & Devices at London-based Canonical, which builds operating systems for cloud applications says security will be key for the IIoT just as it is for IoT.
 Industrial IoT devices may remain in use for up to 7-10 years on average.
 The ability to keep these devices updated and secured over that time frame is critical, but many of them have weak security, weak password solutions, no way to patch or install OS updates.
 Industrial companies historically tend to keep internet connections to a minimum, but the internet is punching through regardless.

 8. Automation

-David Barnett, VP of Products and Markets at Shakopee, Minnesota based RTI thinks the next few years will see the integration of more autonomous capabilities.
+David Barnett, VP of Products and Markets at Shakopee, Minn.-based RTI thinks the next few years will see the integration of more autonomous capabilities.
 Early IIoT implementations generally focused on improving asset utilization through better monitoring and predictive analytics, such as predictive maintenance.
 Many industries are taking advantage of increasing connectivity — or even driving it — in order to implement more autonomous systems.

 9. Software

-Santa Clara, California based Hitachi Vantar have been working and developing IIoT applications since the start, along with its other software and storage systems.
-And according to their SVP of IoT Product & Engineering, Rich Rogers, 2018 will be the year that IoT technologies rapidly accelerate the transformation of industrial factories into Software-defined Factories.
+Santa Clara, Calif.-based Hitachi Vantara has been working and developing IIoT applications since the start, along with its other software and storage systems.
+And according to Rich Rogers, SVP, product and engineering, industrial IoT portfolio at Hitachi Vantara, 2018 will be the year that IoT technologies rapidly accelerate the transformation of industrial factories into Software-defined Factories.
 OEMs will begin to provide smart connected conveyor belts, air compressors, cutting machines and other tools.
 And, IoT technologies will begin to enable automation, orchestration and DevOps style operations.
 Mobile monitoring and factory management will become increasingly globalized with IoT linking facilities with data insights from every location to drive better business decisions forward.

 2018 will be the year that data centers begin to transform into fully autonomous operations.
-IoT and AI will enable data center issues to be root-caused and resolved automatically by software, said Bill Diotte, Hitachi Vantar's SVP for IoT.
+IoT and AI will enable data center issues to be root-caused and resolved automatically by software, said Rogers.
 Data center administrators will no longer be woken-up at night to troubleshoot outages.
 Voice technologies will enable data center operators to monitor and manage their data centers from any location.
 IT Infrastructure gear will be deployed & maintained autonomously — you simply stock new compute nodes and disk drives and robotics streamline the technology to the appropriate systems.